-An approximate and superficial assessment of the installation conditions is the greatest and most common cause of accidents, often with a fatal outcome
+An inadequate and superficial assessment of the installation conditions is the most common cause of accidents, often resulting in fatalities.

-In any case, the maximum distance allowed between the machine base and the first anchor, and that allowed between all other anchors and also that allowed for the mast after the last anchor, must never be exceeded.
+In all circumstances, the maximum distance between the machine base and the first anchor, between all subsequent anchors, and the from the mast after the last anchor, must never be exceeded.

-A machine installed with a vertical mast height that exceeds what is described in the section "Installation requirements with free mast," must always be anchored to the facade of the served structure.
+A machine installed with a vertical mast height that exceeds what is described in the section "Installation Requirements with Free Mast," must always be anchored to the facade of the served structure.

-Moreover, the operator must be certain of the forces exerted by the anchor system onto the structure in question and verify that this is suitable to withstand them; he must make the right choice when deciding upon the mounting components in accordance with the facade's walling.
-If the machine is anchored to traditional scaffolding, the layout must be considered appropriately.
-Any layout of anchors which is not given in this manual may only be implemented if it has been brought to the attention of and explicit authorization is given by BETA MAX.
-The implementation of the anchors must be carried out solely by means of the proper mounting platform, or by using methods of equal efficacy and safety, such as hydraulic baskets, traditional scaffolding towers, balconies which the building may have etc. However, individual protection gear must be utilized anyway, such as a safety harness, hard hat, safety shoes and gloves.
-It is absolutely prohibited to lean over or operate from outside the platform used for mounting the anchors or the loading platform; any operation must be carried out from inside the structures mentioned earlier on, as shown in figure, or by utilizing means which have similar safety features.
-It is also absolutely prohibited to climb onto and all the more to operate from the vertical mast or any other protruding part of the machine.
+Additionally, the operator must be certain of the forces exerted by the anchor system on the structure and ensure it can withstand them.
+The appropriate mounting components must be chosen according to the facade's walling.
+If the machine is anchored to traditional scaffolding, the layout must be carefully considered.
+Any anchor layout not specified in this manual may only be used with the explicit authorization of BETA MAX, Inc. Anchors must be installed using the proper mounting platform or methods of equal efficacy and safety, such as hydraulic baskets, traditional scaffolding towers, or building balconies.
+Individual protection gear, including a safety harness, hard hat, safety shoes, and gloves, must always be used.
+It is strictly prohibited to lean over or operate from outside the platform used for mounting anchors or the loading platform; all operations must be carried out from within the specified structures, as shown in the figure, or using equally safe methods.
+It is also strictly prohibited to climb onto or operate from the vertical mast or any other protruding part of the machine.

-BETA MAX disclaims all responsibility in the instance of operating in conditions which are not specifically authorized or all the more in conditions which are specifically prohibited.
+BETA MAX, Inc. disclaims all responsibility in the instance of operating in conditions which are not specifically authorized or all the more in conditions which are specifically prohibited.